SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 RS485 mode in combination with RX_ONLY will simply set the pin to an output, but never use it, because the TX module isn't enabled.

 #### These options were meant to be combined
-* Loopback + Open Drain - These two not-particularly-useful options, when combined, become very useful - this gives you a half-duplex single wire serial interface!
-This is fairly common.
-In fact I bet you've used or will use one within a few hours of reading this document: this is exactly how UPDI is implemented! (as far as I can tell, it's essentially a serial port that can only be run in this mode, complete with all the quirks of a normal serial port, like the implicit 2 byte RX buffer (actually makes a *big* difference when writing to a Dx-series - except instead of talking to the chip itself, it talks to some supervisor portion of the chip that has the power to force resets, write fuses and flash and so on.
+* Loopback + Open Drain - These two options, neither of which is earthshattering on it's own.
+Open drain is useful on it's own, but not terribly often.
+But when you combine loopback and open drain, you have a half duplex single wire serial port.
+This is quite common now.
+In fact I bet you've used or will use one within a few hours of reading this document: this is exactly how UPDI is implemented! (as far as I can tell, it's essentially a serial port with most bits hardwired, complete with the quirks of a normal serial port, like the implicit 2 byte RX buffer (actually makes a *big* difference when writing to a Dx-series - without that, uploads would need to be significantly slower - except instead of talking to the chip itself, it talks to some supervisor portion of the chip that has the power to force resets, write fuses and flash and so on.
 It also has a hardware debugging functionality, but they don't publicly release the protocol, so you're forced to use the official tooling).
 But in any event - you'll see implementations of half duplex UARTs all over the place, and sooner or later, you'll probably end up making one even when you control both ends of the connection, to cut the pincount.
 * Loopback + Open Drain + RX485: In this mode, it will work perfectly for the case where there is an external line driver IC but it has only a single TX/RX combined wire and a TX_Enable pin (terminology may vary).
 This configuration is probablty more common than full duplex RS485 by a large margin.
 You almost never see more than 1 differential RS485 pair set up.

 #### Half-duplex schemes change the behavior of Serial in important ways
 Normally, RX functionality is not disabled unless the user specifically requests it.
-Bytes received at any time will be placed into the buffer by the USARTn RxC interrupt as long as it is not full.
+Bytes received at any time will be placed into the buffer by the USARTn RXC interrupt as long as it is not full.
 With loopback mode enabled, you receive all the characters you transmit.
 That's fine for just loopback - since TX is actively driven high when idle, you can't exactly receive data any other way.
 When Open Drain mode is also active, though, the stuff that you sent would end up intermixed with actual received data.
 This is not very helpful (It would be nice to check the received data for to ensure there were no collisions.
 However, this is challenging since you'd have to keep a record of what you sent to compare it to.
 There are almost 3 bytes of buffer (receive is double-buffered, plus the incoming shift register; but transmit is handled by the DRE interrupt, while receive is handled by the RXC interrupt, so it would need to implement ring buffer that both of these could access....
 But those are written in assembly with n alarming small number of clockcycles after the end of the ISR before the next character has to be dealt with (see Appendix A).
 So under these circumstances behavior regarding RX is altered slightly.
 Rigorously, the condition is when both TX and RX are enabled, loopback mode is set:

 ```text
 CTRLA: LBME